Traumatic Brain Injury Lawyer in San Antonio

 In severe cases, loss of consciousness and memory can result.
 Even if you or a loved one survives, some level of medical care is typically needed for the rest of your life.
 Medical costs of brain injuries can pile up very quickly, especially if the accident victims do not have health insurance.

-Learn more about your options from our San Antonio traumatic brain injury attorney when you call (210) 934-6609 today.
+Learn more about your options from a San Antonio traumatic brain injury attorney when you call our offices today.

 Any jolt or bump to the head that is strong enough to impact the brain can cause a TBI.
 TBIs range from mild to severe depending on the situation and the patient.
 Most TBIs are mild concussions, but some are much more serious.